 During a hiatus from Alley in 2018, I created a successful membership development strategy and technology roadmap as Director of Product and Engineering for CyclingTips.

-While a Senior Technologist at Quartz from 2012 to 2014, I helped improve design processes by incorporating site analytics data and A/B testing.
-I oversaw Quartz’s innovative single-page web application while developing CMS features for editorial and sales staff.
+While a Senior Technologist at Quartz (2012-2014), I improved design processes by incorporating site analytics data and A/B testing, and oversaw Quartz’s innovative single-page web application while developing CMS features for editorial and sales staff.

 I also worked with Fortune 500 brands while attending Boulder Digital Works (2010-2011), a graduate program at the University of Colorado, and working as a technologist at Big Spaceship (2011-2012).